stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

     def func(group,list_of-group_keys,arg1,arg2...)

-The first parameter should expect and instance of :py:class:`Stoner.Core.DataFile` if *group* is **False** or an instance of :py:class:`DataFolder` if *group* is **True**.
+The first parameter should expect and instance of :py:class:`Stoner.Data` if *group* is **False** or an instance of :py:class:`DataFolder` if *group* is **True**.
 The second parameter will be given a list of of strings representing the group key values from the topmost group to the lowest (terminal) group.

 The *replace_terminal* parameter applies when *group* is **True** and the function returns a :py:class:`Stoner.Core,DataFile` object.
-This indicates that the group on which the function was called should be removed from the list fo groups and the returned :py:class:`Stoner.Core.DataFile` object should be added to the list of files in the folder.
+This indicates that the group on which the function was called should be removed from the list fo groups and the returned :py:class:`Stoner.Data` object should be added to the list of files in the folder.
 This operation is useful when one is processing a group of files to combined them into a single dataset.
 Combining a multi-level grouping operation and successive calls to :py:meth:`DataFolder.walk_groups` can rapidly reduce a large set of